-- When the idle screen displays, press the Ph.Book soft key. - Scroll to Delete all by pressing the Up or Down key and press the Select soft key or the key. - To place a check mark by the memory location you want to empty, All, SIM, or Phone, press the Select soft key or the key.
+When the idle screen displays, press the Ph.Book soft key.

-- You can remove the check mark by pressing the Select soft key or the 2 key. - 4.
-Press the Delete soft key to delete the entries in the selected memory location. - When the confirmation message appears, press the Yes soft key or the key. - 6.
+- Scroll to Delete all by pressing the Up or Down key and press the Select soft key or the key. - To place a check mark by the memory location you want to empty, All, SIM, or Phone, press the key.You can remove the check mark by pressing the key. - Press the Delete soft key to delete the entries in the selected memory location. - When the confirmation message appears, press the Yes soft key or the key. - 6.
 To cancel the deletion, press the No soft key. - 7.
-When you are finished, press the C key or the key.
+When you are finished, press the C key or the Ney.